mattpopa/mattpopa.github.io/content/posts/vault_client_optimization.md

 Switching to `serviceaccount_name` is a practical choice for many use cases, particularly in cost-conscious or highly dynamic Kubernetes environments.
 However, ensure that your team understands its implications to balance simplicity, cost-efficiency, and security requirements.

-By adopting this approach thoughtfully, you can optimize Vault's usage while maintaining a robust and scalable authentication system.

 ---